 In-sojourn

 After a few months of being in Germany, Kris’ conceptualizations of culture have slightly changed.
 On the one hand, he appears to draw on stereotypes and generalizations more extensively to make sense of his sojourn experiences and align himself with specific communities.
 On the other, he appears to be rather aware of this practice and reflects on the functions and nature of such stereotypes.
-At first, Kris expresses that he feels that his sojourn has strengthened his Canadian identity, which he assumes results from the tendency to “identify by our differences”:
+At first, Kris expresses that he feels that his sojourn has strengthened his “Canadian identity”, which he assumes results from the tendency to “identify by [our] differences”:

 Kris: I would say that I have a[n] almost slightly stronger sense of Canadian identity because it’s further away and it’s it’s kind of what I miss … And you know, it’s weird you’re kind of stuck in the middle … the Canadian side comes out more when I’m away from Canada and the Latvian side comes out more when I’m in Canada, usually because really … you identify by your differences, you know.

 Apparently, Kris recognizes his search for appropriate subject positions and changes in cultural alignment in response to changing communities he wants to associate with or dissociate from.
-As part of his “Canadian identity” he reports to dissociate himself especially from being identified as American (Marx, 2002; Plews, 2015):
+As part of his “Canadian identity” he reports to dissociate himself especially from being identified as American (see also Marx, 2002; Plews, 2015):

 Kris: a lot of people go “oh American, Canadian, same thing” … the kind of [analogy] that I draw is “oh ya, German, Austrian, Swiss, same thing” … there are very significant cultural differences …the British influence on Canada is still fairly strongly felt, Canadians are much more socialist … I mean that’s a bad bad word in America, if you mention socialism, you know immediately you’re a dirty communist, but I think that Canadians recognize that socialism and communism are two different things a little bit more than Americans do.